 BIBLE III-The Acts.
 This is an introductory study to the latter half of the New Testament.
 It follows Bible II and continues the study of Christ as the ascended Lord operating through the church by the Holy Spirit.
 The history of the early church, the missionary journeys of the Apostle Paul, and the labors of other Apostles are noted.
 This course prepares the student for the more advanced expositional studies in Bible VII-XI.
 Required in all courses.
 Value, 3 semester hours.
-Offered in second semester of each year.
+Offered in second semester of 1937-38 as an evening course.

 BIBLE VII-Romans and Galatians.
 An exposition of these epistles.
 In the former the logical unfolding of the great doctrines of sin, salvation, and sanctification are studied.
 Special attention is also given to the chapters relating to God's plan for Israel, and to the believer's obligation to God, to government, and to his fellowmen.
 In the latter the relation of law and grace and the great doctrine of justification by faith apart from works are shown.
 Value, 3 semester hours.
-Offered in first semester of 1936-37 as an evening class.
+Offered in 1938-39.